 Berlin is Germany’s capital and largest city.
-It has one of the most turbulent recent histories of any European city but has emerged vibrant and one of Europe’s most popular travel destinations.
-There is a lot of history and art in this city and it’s hard to dislike it.
-Berlin very popular with students and young folks who move here because of the cheap prices.
-There is also a growing tech start up scene here.
-I dislike the “industrial” look of the city (I like pretty old buildings!) but the art, history and night life (some of the best in Europe) can’t be beat.
-Berlin is an old city with young heart.
+It has one of the most turbulent recent histories of any European capital but has emerged as one of Europe’s most popular and vibrant travel destinations.
+There is a lot of history and art here, and Berlin very popular with students and young folks who move here because of the culture and cheap prices.
+There is also a growing tech start-up scene here.
+I dislike the “industrial” look of the city (I like pretty old buildings!) but the art, history and nightlife (some of the best in Europe) can’t be beat.
+Berlin is an old city with a young heart.

-- Budget Hotel Prices:You can find cheap budget hotels starting at $50 per night for a double room with a bathroom and breakfast.
-Nicer, brand name hotels will begin around $93 USD.
-(But stick the family own
+- Budget Hotel Prices:You can find cheap budget hotels starting at $60 per night for a double room with a bathroom and breakfast.
+Nicer, brand name hotels will begin around $89 USD.
+(But stick the family owned ones whenever possible.)

 - Use your student card - If you have a student card you can purchase meals, drinks, accommodation, and visit museums at a discount.

 - Take the Alternative Berlin Tour - The Alternative Berlin tour is excellent and free.
 It showcases the arty side of Berlin.
-They meet at Starbucks in Alexanderplatz at 11 a.m. each morning.
+It meets at Starbucks in Alexanderplatz at 11 a.m. each morning.

 - Take a free walking tour - New Europe Tours runs a long and informative walking tour that begins at the Brandenburg Gate and lasts 3.5 hours.
 It takes you through the center of the city, shows you all the highlights, gives you some history, and will help you orientate yourself.
 They also run tours around various historic themes (communism, Nazism, Jewish history, etc).